MicrosoftDocs/power-automate-docs/articles/edit-solution-aware-flow.md

 1. Turn on your flow if you'd like it to run.

->[!WARNING]
->
+> [!WARNING]
->When you edit solution-aware flows, it's possible for you to introduce unmanaged customization layers into your managed solution-aware flows.
+> When you edit solution-aware flows, it's possible for you to introduce unmanaged customization layers into your managed solution-aware flows.
 Unmanaged customization layers can impact your ability to update these flows in the future.

-## Duplicate a solution-aware cloud flow using "Save As"
+## Duplicate a solution-aware cloud flow using Save As

-The "Save As" capability can be used to duplicate a solution cloud flow.
-If an unmanaged solution is in context when "Save As" takes place, the flow will be added into that solution.
+The **Save As** capability can be used to duplicate a solution cloud flow.
+If an unmanaged solution is in context when **Save As** takes place, the flow will be added into that solution.
 Solution cloud flows won't be added into a solution if there's no context, or if a managed solution has context, so those flows can be located in the **My flows** list or in the **Default Solution**.

 ### Save As without solution context